About this course

 - Have developed skills and had experience in communication of ICT issues to justify, critically evaluate and explain real-world situations leading to IT management decisions

-On completion of the course:
+On completion of the course students will:

 - Have the ability to demonstrate advanced independent critical enquiry, analysis and reflection